Xon77/L4LSoundsDataBase/README.md

 This sounds library is in development to work specifically with the sound performance tool [Live 4 Life](https://github.com/Xon77/Live4Life).

 Currently, it mainly gathers a huge collection of [Drum Machines](https://github.com/ritchse/tidal-drum-machines/tree/main/machines) for SuperDirt and Tidal from [Renzo Torr](https://github.com/ritchse).
-I am currently trying to adapt, sort and fit this collection for the buffer module of the performance tool [Live 4 Life](https://github.com/Xon77/Live4Life).
+It is a first try to adapt, sort and fit this collection for the buffer module of the performance tool [Live 4 Life](https://github.com/Xon77/Live4Life).
 Other sound categories will be added in the future in order to be able to play with different sound sources at the same time.

 In file [`SoundsLibrary_Utility.scd`](/SoundsLibrary_Utility.scd), you find the way I've explored this collection of sound files [by category](/SoundsLibrary_Utility.scd#L131-L187) or [by machine](/SoundsLibrary_Utility.scd#L406-L412), or how to batch change names of sound file names [here](/SoundsLibrary_Utility.scd#L44-L123), or how to move or copy files in specific sound folders [here](/SoundsLibrary_Utility.scd#L199-L219).